Allocation Principles

 The primary aim of this WP is to propose a potential future European framework for allocation principles, using the advantages of the socio-economic modelling, considering evaluation of scenarios instead of single conflicts and finally also considering the aspect of cross-border application.
 Firstly, the participating RUs and IMs analysed and sought inspiration from the already existing models in the Scandinavian countries.
 Afterwards, the group decided to look for external support from a consultant/university to perform a feasibility study has worked on the documentation for the tender.

 The EU CEF funding contributed financially to the study commissioned by FTE/RNE.
 In the tender, RISE Research Institute of Sweden (RISE) and the Swedish National Road and Transport Research Institute (VTI) were selected for the study delivery.
 The study aimed to encompass various critical elements, probing into the implications and challenges associated with the application of socio-economic criteria in railway capacity allocation.
 However, it has to be emphasised that the study deliverables could not have cover the whole range of the open questions within the project, thus further studies and research might be required in the later stage.
-The potential next steps are currently under discussion within the sector.
+The potential next steps are currently under discussion within the sector and legislators.

 The results of the study are made publicly available for the sector since November 2024.